 Python can put definitions in one file and use them in the script or an interactive instance of the interpreter.
 Such a file is called the module; definitions from a module can be imported into other modules or the main module (the collection of variables you can access in the script executed at the top level and in calculator mode).

 The file name is a module name with the suffix .py appended.
 The module’s name (as a string) is available as the value of the global variable __name__.

 For example, create a new file called sum.py and add the following code inside the file.

 def add(a, b): c = a + b return c

 The sum.py file has one function called add(), which takes two parameters and returns the sum of the provided arguments.

-So, in the above file, the sum.py file is a module and add() is its method.
+The sum.py file is a module in the above file, and add() is its method.

-Now, we can import the sum module using the “import sum” inside the other file.
-Let’s import in the app.py file, which is in the same directory as the sum.py file.
+We can import the sum module using the “import sum” inside the other file.
+But first, let’s import the app.py file, which is in the same directory as the sum.py file.

 # app.py import sum

 Now, we can use the add() function of the sum module.